 In view of the above discussions the short assessment bill issued for Rs.
-2,65,029.00 is hereby quashed.
-The respondent is directed to revise the assessment by calculating the difference amount in LT VII A and VI B tariff for a period of 1 year under normal rate.
+2,44,544.00 is hereby quashed.
+The respondent is directed to revise the assessment by calculating the difference in amount between LT VII A and VI A tariff for a period of 1 year and also take action to regularize the additional load under Regulation 153 of the Supply Code, 2014.
 This shall be done at any rate within 15 days from the date of receipt of this order.

-It is also directed that the respondent may conduct a proper inspection in the appellant's premises and verify whether the appellant is admitting students other than those of Alphona College and St. Thomas College and in case the appellant is functioning the hostel in accordance with the tariff norms applicable under LT VI B, it is open to the respondent to allow to continue the appellant under LT VI B tariff.
+It is also directed that the respondent may conduct a proper inspection in the appellant's premises and verify whether the appellant is admitting students other than those of Alphona College and St. Thomas College and in case the appellant is functioning the premises as hostel in accordance with the tariff norms applicable under LT VI B, it is open to the respondent to allow to continue the appellant under LT VI B tariff.

 Having concluded and decided as above the appeal is disposed of accordingly.
-The order of CGRF in OP No. 1571/2015 dated 22-01-2016 is upheld.
+The order of CGRF in OP No. 1570/2015 dated 22-01-2016 is upheld.
 No order as to costs.